Hi there, friend!

 Headshots by Ruth Susanna

-I believe birth support should be as diverse as the families I serve.
-I work with people of all gender identities, family structures, birth preferences, and life circumstances.
-Your story is your own.
-My job is to make sure you feel safe, supported, and seen.
+I believe birth support should be as diverse and expansive as the families I serve.
+I work with people of all gender identities, cultures, family structures, birth preferences, and life circumstances.
+Your story belongs to you.
+I’m here to ensure you feel safe, supported, and seen.